 Zoho Invoice can automatically make invoices that match your company’s brand and then mail them to your clients.
 After inputting your company details and selecting one of a handful of standard templates, you can quickly create invoices with a form that helps you add line items, taxes, and details.

 You can email the invoice immediately—or schedule it to be emailed later.
-If you have a client who prefers paper, use the Send Snail Mail option hidden under the More menu, and Zoho will professionally print and mail your invoice inside the U.S. for $2, complete with a return envelope so customers can mail back their payment.
+If you have a client who prefers paper, use the Send Snail Mail option under the Mails menu, and Zoho will professionally print and mail your invoice inside the U.S. for $2, complete with a detachable payment stub, so it’s easier for you to track the payment, and a return envelope, so customers can mail back their payment.
 It’s a great way to automate invoicing even when you still need to use paper.

 Best invoicing software for generating invoices directly from contracts

 AND.CO (Web, macOS, Chrome, iOS, Android)